zoesuruwu/progress_tracker_app/README.md

-## Progress Tracker app in Python
+## Progress Tracker app in Python using prompt engineering

-This repo walks through the back-and-forth process of creating a simple progress tracker app with the use of [phind](https://www.phind.com/) and [ChatGPT](https://chat.openai.com/).
+This repo walks through the prompt engineering process of creating a simple progress tracker app with the use of generative AI tools: [phind](https://www.phind.com/) and [ChatGPT](https://chat.openai.com/).
 Parts of conversations and adjustments of the prompt response will be included in this project.

 This app keeps track of the hours spent on learning a skill every day and plots the bar chart over the progress over time.
 It also allows the user to adjust the hours on a given date and skill.